CrimsonLuckyLabs/Luckycoin-Wallet-v2/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              `/usr/bin/bellsd`
-Configuration file:  `/etc/dogecoin/bells.conf`
+Configuration file:  `/etc/luckycoin/bells.conf`
 Data directory:      `/var/lib/bellsd`
 PID file:            `/var/run/bellsd/bellsd.pid` (OpenRC and Upstart) or `/var/lib/bellsd/bellsd.pid` (systemd)
 Lock file:           `/var/lock/subsys/bellsd` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the dogecoin user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the dogecoin user and group.
-Access to dogecoin-cli and other bellsd rpc clients can then be controlled by group membership.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the luckycoin user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the luckycoin user and group.
+Access to luckycoin-cli and other bellsd rpc clients can then be controlled by group membership.

 3b) Mac OS X